cciangelisa/cci-sandbox-angcci-org/README.md

 ---
-Things to test & evaluate:
+Other things to test & evaluate:
 - Using PRs
 - GH Statuses
 - CircleCI Checks